shred86/smart-home/home-assistant-konnected-security-system.md

 # Home Assistant Security System with Konnected.io

-This is the setup I used to create a security system within Home Assistant using Konnected.io that replaced a Concord 4 traditional security system.
-It had hardwired door/window sensors, motion sensors and a siren.
-I primarily use Home Assistant as the back end of my smart home but expose everything
+This is the setup I used to create a security system within [Home Assistant](http://home-assistant.io) using [Konnected.io](http://konnected.io) which replaced a [Concord 4](https://www.interlogix.com/intrusion/product/concord-4) traditional security system.
+It had hardwired door/window sensors, motion sensors and a siren that I was able to use with konnected.io.

-## Create manual alarm control panel in Home Assistant
+## Create manual alarm control panel

 Add the following to the configuration.yaml file to create a [manual alarm control panel](https://www.home-assistant.io/integrations/manual/):

 ```
 alarm_control_panel:
   - platform: manual
-    name: Alarm System
+    name: Security System
     arming_time: 0
     delay_time: 30
     trigger_time: 600